Columbus College of Art and Design: Presidency of Joseph Canzani: 1948–1995

 In 1959, Canzani changed the name from the Columbus Art School to the Columbus College of Art & Design.
 By the 1960s, the school had grown to 850 full-time students.
 The college bought the houses surrounding the school, starting with six houses on Hutton Place.
-In 1962, students picketed in front of the Columbus Museum of Art for the college to become a degree granting institution.
+In 1962, students picketed in front of the Columbus Museum of Art for the college to become a degree-granting institution.
 At the time, the school only gave out a professional certificate of completion.
 The students ended their 24-hour picketing when the board announced that they would seek accreditation.
-In 1969, CCAD received authorization by the Ohio Board of Regents to grant the Bachelor of Fine Arts degree.
+In 1969, CCAD received authorization from the Ohio Board of Regents to grant the Bachelor of Fine Arts degree.
 In 1975, Kinney Hall (then called V-Hall) was completed.
-It was the second building to be built specifically for the school, at a cost of $2.5 million.
+It was the second building to be built specifically for the school, for $2.5 million.
 This was followed by the renovation and conversion of a former Cadillac plant into Battelle Hall in 1978.